deanpatel2/deanpatel2.github.io/work.md

 [IDEA](https://www.northeastern.edu/idea/) is Northeastern's student-led venture accelerator.

+At the time of writing, I recently started this role.
+My main responsibilities currently include:

-- Assist in web integration of analytical insights and visualizations.
+- Assisting in web integration of analytical insights and visualizations.
-- Create data dashboarding visualization of the key insights to be listed on the website
+- Creating data dashboarding visualization of the key insights to be listed on the new website
-- Initiate sentiment analysis on the survey textual feedback
+- Initiating sentiment analysis on the survey textual feedback

 ### GlobalIDs
 #### Data Science Intern